akihikodaki/dts/test_plans/ptpclient_test_plan.rst

 Make sure DUT system time has been changed to same as tester.
-Check that output message contained T1,T2,T3,T4 clock and time difference between master and slave time is about 10us in niantic, 20us in Fortville, 8us in i350.
+Check that output message contained T1,T2,T3,T4 clock and time difference between master and slave time is about 10us in 82599, 20us in Intel® Ethernet 700 Series, 8us in i350.